moderndayNeo/the-gram/README.md

 //...
 ```

-### Custom-made axios requests attach the CSRF token before the request is made, allowing me to use CSRF protection for the entire project.
+#### Custom-made axios requests attach the CSRF token before the request is made, allowing me to enable CSRF protection for the app.

 ```js
 import axios from 'axios'